An Empirical Study of Testing Practices in Open Source AI Agent Frameworks and Agentic Applications: A Motivational Example

 \section{A Motivational Example}

-John, a senior developer with a background in traditional software engineering, recently joined an ambitious AI startup.
-His first assignment is to lead the development of an agentic application: a playful, interactive voice assistant for children.
-The agent's core function is to entertain by dynamically generating jokes and bedtime stories using a state-of-the-art Foundation Model (FM).
+Alex, a senior developer with a background in traditional software engineering, recently joined an ambitious AI startup.
+His first assignment is to lead the development of ``HomeBot’’, an autonomous Smart Home Management Agent.
+The agent's core mandate is to manage IoT devices (e.g., thermostats, locks, and lights) and assist users with technical troubleshooting via natural language.
+To achieve this, Alex builds the system on a popular open-source agent framework that orchestrates a state-of-the-art Foundation Model (FM).

-\textbf{Scenario 1: It Just Works}.
-Using a popular open-source agent framework, John quickly builds a prototype.
+\textbf{Phase 1: It works.} In the initial phase, using a popular open-source agent framework, Alex quickly builds a prototype.
 The framework provides seamless integration with the FM.
-When a child asks for a story, the agent prompts the FM, which returns a creative and engaging narrative.
+For example, when any user says \textit{``It’s too dark to read.''}, the agent consistently interprets this intent and executes the \textsc{turn\_on\_lights(brightness=100)} tool.
 The initial results are impressive, and the team moves forward with deployment, confident in the power of their new AI-driven architecture.

+\textbf{Phase 2: The Unseen Decay.} Weeks after launch, user feedback reveals a degradation in quality.
+Agents are becoming chatty, requiring increasing number of instructions to accomplish a task.
+Alex investigates and discovers a baffling pattern: for the exact same inputs, e.g., \textit{``It’s too dark to read''}, the agent now exhibits non-deterministic behavior. \begin{itemize}